Question: Rheumatoid Arthritis Hand Deformity - Inevitable or Preventable?

 - other hand, finger, thumb, and wrist problems

-Deformities of the hands are a common but significant complication of rheumatoid arthritis.
+Hand deformity is a common but significant complication of rheumatoid arthritis.
 For example, one of the more recognizable rheumatoid arthritis hand deformities occurs when the hand deviates to the ulnar (pinkie side).
 Also, a finger can lose function due to rupture of tendons.
 Once these deformities occur, they are not reversible medically and may require surgery.

-Some of the indications for surgery include pain, limited function, cosmetic, as well as a way to prevent further injury to other joints.
+Some of the indications for hand surgery include pain, limited function, cosmetic, as well as a way to prevent further injury to other joints.

 Early treatment of rheumatoid arthritis is the best way to control the disease and prevent deformity, as well as disability which often occurs when joints get damaged.

-Moderate To Severe Rheumatoid Arthritis
+Moderate to Severe Rheumatoid Arthritis

-- Early, Aggressive Arthritis Treatment For Newly Diagnosed Patients
+- Early, Aggressive Arthritis Treatment for Newly Diagnosed Patients

-- Methotrexate For Rheumatoid Arthritis
+- Methotrexate for Rheumatoid Arthritis

-- The Facts Of DMARDs (Disease-Modifying Anti-Rheumatic Drugs)
+- Facts About DMARDs (Disease-Modifying Anti-Rheumatic Drugs)